-Tracker Installation on Straps
+Tracker Installation on Strap

 Common Tracker Installation Method